Linda Liepiņa

-Linda Liepiņa (born 8 October 1974 in Riga) is a Latvian businesswoman and politician.
+Linda Liepiņa (born 8 October 1974) is a Latvian businesswoman and politician.
 She is a former Member of the Thirteenth Saeima of Latvia (elected from the For a Humane Latvia party, but resigned).
 She currently represents the "Latvia First" party, which she co-founded in 2021.
 She has also lived and worked in France.

 Liepina graduated from the Baltic Russian Institute (now known as the Baltic International Academy) in 2005, obtaining a professional master's degree in business management and administration.

-In 2016, Liepiņa joined the party "Who Owns the State" and in 2018 was elected to the 13th Saeima on the KPV LV list.
-In 2019, L. Liepiņa left the KPV LV party and its Saeima faction, and in the future she will work in the Saeima as an independent opposition MP.
+In 2016, Liepiņa joined the party "Who Owns the State?" and in 2018 was elected to the 13th Saeima on the KPV/LV list.
+In 2019, Liepiņa left the KPV/LV party and its Saeima faction, and became an independent opposition MP.
 She chaired the 13th Saeima's Requests Committee from the beginning of its work until September 2019.